James returns as he and Davis send Lakers by Pacers 122-115

 Caris LeVert, who was questionable entering the game with knee injury, was high for the Pacers with 28.
 JaKarr Sampson came off the bench to score 20.

+“JaKarr played one heck of game,” Bjorkgren said.
+“He was really aggressive and really physical.
+He was playing as hard as he can.”

-The Pacers could finish with the No. 8, 9 or 10 seed.
+The Pacers could finish with the No. 9 or 10 seed.
 The Pacers are tied with Charlotte and Washington at 33-38, but would lose the tiebreaker against both teams if tied.
+Washington and Charlotte play Sunday while the Pacers are playing Toronto in Tampa in the regular-season finale.

 The Lakers led 64-56 at halftime and 96-88 after three quarters.